RickWinter/azure-sdk/docs/cpp/introduction.md

 **Code snippets**

 {% include requirement/MUST id="cpp-docs-include-snippets" %} include example code snippets alongside your library's code within the repository.
-The snippets should clearly and succinctly demonstrate the operations most developers need to perform with your library.
+The snippets clearly and succinctly demonstrate the operations most developers need to perform with your library.
 Include snippets for every common operation, and especially for those that are complex or might otherwise be difficult for new users of your library.
 At a bare minimum, include snippets for the champion scenarios you've identified for the library.

 {% include requirement/MUST id="cpp-docs-build-snippets" %} build and test your example code snippets using the repository's continuous integration (CI) to ensure they remain functional.